 Because of McCombs’ success in growing the program here in Jacksonville, one of the national organizers attended this event.
 Members of the public were encouraged to come and watch.

 As if this weren’t enough to keep him busy, McCombs also had a very big weekend.
 On Saturday, October 24, 2015, he had the honor of being one of 13 speakers and four performers at TEDX Jacksonville 2015–Into the Machine.

 Robotics clubs are valuable training grounds for the engineering and computer experts of tomorrow, McCombs said in his talk that Saturday.

 We need to train children in these skills because there is a deficit looming on the horizon.
 When Baby Boomers in these jobs retire, there will not be enough highly trained employees in the US take their place.
 Already, McCombs said, the work is going abroad and we are importing skilled people from other countries.

 We can keep the jobs here, McCombs said, by showing tech and engineering companies, such as SpaceX, that our kids have the skills necessary to do the jobs.

 Offering robotics courses in every school is a great way to do that, McCombs said.
 Teaching our children these skills will mean a strong economy and more tech and engineering jobs in Jacksonville.

-McCombs’ talk will soon be up on the Tedx YouTube channel so check it out!
+McCombs’ talk is on the Tedx YouTube channel so check it out!
 It is entitled “Why Every Kid Should Build a Robot.”

 Have you built yours yet?